onzfonz/comp227/src/content/8/en/part8d.md

 and we use the [prop-types](https://www.npmjs.com/package/prop-types) package introduced in [part 5](/part5/props_children_and_proptypes#prop-types) to receive hints about the desired types of a component's props and warnings about invalid prop types.

-With TypeScript, we don't need the ***prop-types*** package anymore.
+With TypeScript, *we don't need the **prop-types** package anymore*.
-We can define the types with the help of TypeScript just like we define types for a regular function as react components are nothing but mere functions.
+We can define the types with the help of TypeScript just like we define types for a regular function as *react components are nothing but mere functions*.
-We will use an interface for the parameter types (i.e., props) and `JSX.Element` as the return type for any react component:
+We will use an interface for the parameter types (i.e., `props`) and `JSX.Element` as the return type for any react component:

 ```jsx
 import ReactDOM from 'react-dom/client'